-The LV component observed in the double peak lines is distributed throughout the region and associated to the shocked gas in the general outflow or disk wind.
-The average radial velocity of the LV component is about $-30\,$\kms, which is notably blue shifted.
-However, we can confirm that in regions without double peaked profiles, the average radial velocity is red shifted and is consistent with the \NeII\, velocity maps.
-Disk winds launched from few to several au's from the protostar are expected to have velocities of tens of \kms \citep{pudritz07,shang07}.
-They are thought to shape the molecular outflow cavities by sweeping up surrounding envelope material.
-Our observed LV component velocities are consistent with these predictions and supports previous studies indicating that the L1527 outflow cavity is shaped by a slow, disk wind entraining the ambient material \citep{tobin08,tobin12}.
+The LV component observed in the double-peaked lines is distributed throughout the region and associated with the shocked gas in the general outflow or disk wind.
+The average radial velocity of the LV component is about $-30\,$\kms, which is notably blueshifted.
+However, we can confirm that in regions without double-peaked profiles, the average radial velocity is redshifted and is consistent with the \NeII\ velocity maps.
+Disk winds launched from a few to several au from the protostar are expected to have velocities of tens of kilometers per second \citep{pudritz07,shang07}.
+They are thought to shape the molecular outflow cavities by sweeping up the surrounding envelope material.
+Our observed LV component velocities are consistent with these predictions and support previous studies indicating that the L1527 outflow cavity is shaped by a slow disk wind entraining the ambient material \citep{tobin08,tobin12}.

-The double peak HV component is present only in the eastern region of the outflow.
-The \ArII\, line shows the strongest emission among the three detected lines.
+The double-peaked HV component is present only in the eastern region of the outflow.
+The \ArII\ line shows the strongest emission among the three detected lines.
 The average radial velocity of the HV component is about $100\,$\kms.
-The emission is not narrow/collimated, rather it is extended in width and follows the direction of the outflow axis to about 500\,au.
-We see that the emission bends/curves towards the south in all the three maps.
-The HV component is interpreted as tracing the presence of a jet.
-Although the emission is not strictly collimated as seen in other Class 0/I jets, its observed velocity ($\sim$100\,\kms), extended scale, and detection in high-ionization lines (\ArII, \NeIII) strongly suggest shock-excited jet activity, a strong characteristic of early-stage protostellar evolution.
+The emission is neither narrow nor collimated.
+Rather, it is extended in width and follows the direction of the outflow axis to about 500\,au.
+We see that the emission bends or curves toward the south in all three maps.
+The HV component is interpreted as evidence for the presence of a jet.
+Although the emission is not strictly collimated as in other class 0/I jets, its observed velocity ($\sim$100\,\kms), extended scale, and detection in high-ionization lines (\ArII, \NeIII) strongly suggest shock-excited jet activity, a strong characteristic of early-stage protostellar evolution.